AkashBhargav12/Superstore-Sales-Analysis/README.md

 ## User Story

-As the Regional Manager, I want to identify the bestselling products and the recent trends, so that I can decide on which products would be best to run marketing campaigns on to generate a good ROI.
+As the General Manager, I want to identify the bestselling products and the recent trends, so that I can decide on which products would be best to run marketing campaigns on to generate a good ROI.

 # Data Source